If you’re thinking about picking up a pair of Jim Green boots, there’s one thing you need to get right first: sizing.

 View this post on Instagram

-For the moc toes, Jim Green actually created a special last just for them.
-It’s a mix of their standard JG last and the toe height from the STC last, so you end up with a wider forefoot and a bit more vertical space in the toe box.
+For the moc toes, Jim Green actually went the extra mile and created a special last just for them.
+It’s a blend of their standard JG last with the toe height from the STC last, which means you get a wider forefoot plus a bit more vertical space in the toe box.

 719